-Political Contestation.
-We constructed a moderator of political contestation using a dummy variable indicating whether political figures of the old regime had lost their positions.
+We constructed the Political contestation moderator by using a dummy variable indicating whether political figures of the old regime had lost their positions.
 This indicated whether a focal firm was headquartered in a city that had a KMT mayor between 2012 and the fourth quarter of 2014 but elected a non-KMT mayor in the 2014 local election.
 The KMT administered 15 cities before this election and lost 9 of them.
-As an alternative measure of political contestation, we used data from the Taiwan Social Change Survey (TSCS) (Fu et al., 2014) and the Survey on Citizen Satisfaction with Government Services (SCSGS) (National Development Council, 2014), which were conducted immediately after the Sunflower Movement.
-We then aggregated data on city-level public support for the KMT and DPP from the two surveys to capture the level of political contestation.
-We found that increased public disapproval of the KMT at the city level significantly increased the donations of KMT-connected firms in the post-movement period (p-value < 0.001).

-NGO Density.
-We computed the city-level per capita number of NGOs to measure local engagement in citizens' groups.
-We retrieved NGO registration information from the Taiwan NGO Information Platform (TNIP)6 and demographic statistics from Data.Gov7.
-We collected data on 7,072 NGOs and aggregated the city-level NGO counts based on their operation locations, and then scaled the variable by dividing it by 10,000.
+We computed NGO density, the city-level per capita number of NGOs, to measure local engagement in citizens' groups.
+We retrieved NGO registration information from the Taiwan NGO Information Platform5 and demographic statistics from the Department of Household Registration.6 We collected data on 7,072 NGOs, aggregated the city-level NGO counts based on their operation locations, and then scaled the variable by dividing it by 10,000.
 We used the mean value of NGO density in the pre-movement period to reduce measurement errors (Lim, Kim, and Agarwal, 2023).
 Using quarterly varying NGO density values led to similar results.